csiro-hydrogeology/pyela/README.md

 ### Installation of python packages dependencies

-We recommend install [Anaconda](http://docs.continuum.io/anaconda/install) to install dependencies.
+We recommend installing [Anaconda](http://docs.continuum.io/anaconda/install) to install dependencies.
 Note that I recommend to **not** let anaconda change your startup file and change the `PATH` environment.
 To activate Anaconda you first need: `source ~/anaconda3/bin/activate`.
 Then choose a conda environment name.

 Optionally, if your anaconda installation is a bit dated, you may want to do `conda update -n base conda` and `conda update -n base anaconda-navigator`